-The smash burger is the diner-style burger made on a griddle.
+The smash burger is a diner-style burger made on a griddle.
 It's a classic.
-To replace the griddle that makes for those crispy edges, use a cast iron pan.
-Coarse ground beef is better and at least 20% fat.
-Stay away from extra lean.
+To replace the griddle that makes for those crispy edges, use a cast iron pan on either a stovetop or on your BBQ.
+Coarse ground beef is better and it should contain at least 20% fat.
+In this case, stay away from extra lean or if you are going with the leaner ground beef, add 1 a few splashes of EVOO to your mix.
 Keep the meat in your fridge until ready to cook.
 And use a spoon or ice cream scoop instead of your fingers to make your paddy.
-Plop the ball into the pan, smash firmly, rough edges are good, and let it caramelize.
+When heated, place the ball into the pan, smash it firmly, rough edges are good, and let it caramelize.
 It's simple, but a glorious homemade holiday splurge.

 TIPS to get the perfect smash burger with a crisp exterior: